Help towards the cost of electrical connections

-The Scottish Hydro Electric Community Trust is an independent charitable trust, which was established by Scottish Hydro-Electric plc (now SSE plc) to provide help to customers faced with high charges (normally in excess of £3,000) for an electricity connection.
+The Scottish Hydro Electric Community Trust is an independent charitable trust, which was established by Scottish Hydro-Electric plc (now SSE plc) to provide help to customers faced with high charges for an electricity connection.

 Although we are not allowed to differentiate between customers or to cross-subsidise customer connection, the company is aware of the problems caused by high connection charges in rural communities.